shellspec/shellspec/README.md

     You can filter examples to run with the following options

-      --focus                         Run focused groups / examples only To focus, prepend 'f' to groups / examples in specfiles e.g. Describe -> fDescribe, It -> fIt --pattern PATTERN               Load files matching pattern [default: "*_spec.sh"] --example PATTERN               Run examples whose names include PATTERN --tag TAG[:VALUE]               Run examples with the specified TAG
+      --focus                         Run focused groups / examples only --pattern PATTERN               Load files matching pattern [default: "*_spec.sh"] --example PATTERN               Run examples whose names include PATTERN --tag TAG[:VALUE]               Run examples with the specified TAG